lawlernp/jquery-server-side-calculator/README.md

 -display history of inputs + solutions

 CLIENT
-capture inputs as an object and POST to server get history array from server & append to dom on submit
+-capture inputs as an object and POST to server
+-get history array from server & append to dom on submit

 SERVER
-GET inputs
+-GET inputs
-run inputs through functions + - * /
+-run inputs through functions + - * /
-respond 200
+-respond 200
-history array
+-history array